-- If a chemical has affected the entire body, use the safety shower by pulling the handle down to activate the flow of water; evacuate the laboratory and have injured remove contaminated clothing. - Do not leave the injured unattended. - Be prepared to assist if directed to do so by the first aid attendants.
+- If a chemical has affected a substantial portion of the body, use the safety shower by pulling the handle down to activate the flow of water; evacuate the laboratory and have injured remove contaminated clothing. - Do not leave the injured unattended. - Be prepared to assist if directed to do so by the first aid attendants.